djzeratul/docker-suitarr/README.md

 ## Installing a different version

-By default the latest version is installed, stable/nightly depending on the app.
+By default the latest stable version is installed.
+You can however change this behaviour with the following environment variable.

-- Radarr: Latest GitHub branch:develop (aka nightly)
-- Sonarr: Latest GitHub branch:master (aka stable)
-- Jackett: Latest GitHub branch:master (aka nightly)
-- NZBHydra: Latest GitHub branch:master (aka stable)

-If you prefer to install a fixed version, you can do so, by using the following environment variables:
+The value `unstable` will install the latest unstable version, using a version number as a value, installs the specified version.

 ```
 # Radarr
+-e VERSION=unstable
 -e VERSION=0.2.0.307

 # Sonarr
+-e VERSION=unstable
 -e VERSION=2.0.0.4578

 # Jackett
+-e VERSION=unstable
 -e VERSION=0.7.1001

 # NZBHydra
+-e VERSION=unstable
 -e VERSION=f60a628cc5d2a17677e6c9b6bb12ad41063ea4e0
 ```